WANdisco/wandisco-documentation-ldm/docs/operation-cli.md

 You can define multiple target file systems, which you can migrate to at the same time.

 :::caution
-Local file system and Google Cloud Storage functionality are available as a preview and is not yet a supported configuration.
+Google Cloud Storage functionality is available as a preview and is not yet a supported configuration.
 :::

 | Command | Action |